 Many questions can plague an individual’s mind when they are going through a divorce.
 There are many things to consider, and several decisions to make.
-But amidst this emotional stress, parenting after divorce is a question that’s the most important thing on their mind.
+But amidst all this emotional stress, how does one continue seamlessly parenting after divorce is a question that’s the upper most on their mind.

 Parenting After Divorce: A Story

 “Soft drink?”
 I ask Lokesh.
-He is a distant cousin living in the same city, but a close acquaintance of mine.
+He is a distant cousin living in the same city as me.
 He has finally come over after having declined my repeated invitations for weeks.
-He settles down, holding out a mithai box.
+He settles down.
+My husband holds out a mithai box.

 “No, I’m diabetic,” he says.